modernweb-dev/web/docs/docs/test-runner/cli-and-configuration.md

 When running tests regularly, the tests from regular config and the groups will be run.
 You can run only the tests of a test group by using the `--group` flag.
 For example `web-test-runner --group package-a`.

+### Default group

+When the `files` option is specified on the top level config, a default test group is created `default`.
+You can run only this group with the `--group default` flag.

+Leave the top level `files` option empty to avoid creating a default group.

 ### Using separate file

 Test groups can also be created in separate files using a glob pattern: